GluuFederation/docs-ce-prod/3.1.4/source/integration/native-apps/appauth-android.md

 #### Modify the `RedirectUriReceiverActivity` File

-After completing authorization in the custom tab, the above custom scheme will redirect back to the app.
+After completing authorization in the custom tab, the above custom scheme will redirect you back to the app.
 The library configures `RedirectUriReceiverActivity` to handle a custom scheme.
 Add the following in your `AndroidManifest.xml` file: